planetfederal/qgis-webappbuilder-plugin/docs/source/installation.rst

 Installation
 ============

-The easiest way to install |current_plugin| is to use the **Boundless Connect Plugin**, a QGIS plugin that will provide you direct access to Boundless plugins and other content.
+The easiest way to install |current_plugin| in QGIS is to use the **Boundless Connect Plugin**, a QGIS plugin that will provide you direct access to Boundless plugins and other content.

 .. note::